First trip to the Antipodes (New Zealand) 1997

 Over a Thanksgiving break, we left early for a conference in Palmerston North, New Zealand.

 We had a great time in NZ, the least culturally uncomfortable place I have ever been.
 The stores were the same (KMart?), the language similar (two people separated by a common language), and the ambience well, as I told Carolyn, I do not think we need to go to England.
-We have not been there, and the real thing’d probably disappoint us.
+We have not been there, and the real thing would probably disappoint us.
 If nostalgia has a home, it’s probably NZ (or to put it differently, 3 million people is a city, not a country!).

 We sampled as much of it as we could in 8 days.
-Auckland (airport to train station); Rotorua (a cross between the Wisconsin Dells the native Maori live there and Yellowstone’s geothermal features); NZ is on a fault and could go either from earthquake or volcano at any time; Palmerston North (where the conference was held);
+Auckland (airport to train station); Rotorua (a cross between the Wisconsin Dells– the native Maori live there–and Yellowstone’s geothermal features); NZ is on a fault and could go either from earthquake or volcano at any time; Palmerston North (where the conference was held);

 Gateway to tours of the Antarctic